Veterinarians say that ear problems are one of the most common reasons why people bring their pets in for a visit.

 Ear Mite Treatment – Step Two – Tea Tree Oil Treatment

 Make a mixture of one tablespoon olive oil and three drops of full strength tea tree oil.
 A drop of garlic oil is also helpful.
 Using the same method described above, apply the oil once every third day for a month.
+Please see the precautions about tea tree oil in the Cleaning Ears section of this page.

 Ear Problems Caused by Allergies